 At the end of the 16th Street Mall, you’ll come upon the Golden Triangle, one of Denver’s cultural hubs, with museums (naturally), restaurants and shopping options galore.
 The neighborhood is also home to several wonderful art galleries, all worth a visit.

 CIVIC CENTER PARK

 The splendid Civic Center Park resulted from the inspiration fostered by the "City Beautiful Movement" following the World's Columbian Exposition in Chicago in 1893.
 Elements of well-designed and beautiful parkways, fountains and tree landscaping were merged together in this space and in many other U.S. city park beautification programs.
 The City and County Building, completed in 1932, anchors the west end of this park.
 During the summer months, Civic Center Park hosts multiple fun festivals.
 From Civic Center Park you can look over many of Downtown’s architectural gems, including the Denver Public Library, designed by Michael Graves, and the original 28-sided Denver Art Museum, designed by Gio Ponti.
-Nearby, you’ll find the Byers-Evans House, which was built in 1883 and is now a museum, and the U.S. Mint, modeled after the Plazzo Medici-Riccardi in Florence, which was built in 1904.
+Nearby, you’ll find the Center for Colorado Women’s History at Byers-Evans House Museum, which was built in 1883 and is now a museum, and the U.S. Mint, modeled after the Plazzo Medici-Riccardi in Florence, which was built in 1904.
 Civic Center Park is also full of public art, from Old West-inspired pieces to modern wonders.

 COLORADO STATE CAPITOL